volab/IoT_EPS/_1_userDoc/source/generalProgress.rst

 Logo
 ----------------------------------------------------------------------------------------------------
 - add the 3Dprinted or CNC crafted logo see :ref:`here<3dLogoDesign>`
+    - design **OK**
+    - print
+    - paint
+    - glue in place

 Doc
 ----------------------------------------------------------------------------------------------------
+- active github pages for the project
+    - upload documentation on github pages
+    - create page on the volab wiki

 - Create an infographic that summarize features and needs
     - choose tool
     - choose Size